Cross-Gender Communication in Cyberspace

 One woman found that women's interactions with each other online is very

 similar to face to face experiences.
-"It's such a delight to realize that
+"It's such a delight to realize

 the online nature of the communication is VERY SIMILAR to the very familiar